JohnOluB/Restake-To-Grow/README.md

 Restake-to-Grow Vault

-“Don’t just stake — restake to grow.”
+“Don’t just stake, restake to grow.”
 Built for Octant v2 DeFi Hackathon

 Overview
-Restake-to-Grow Vault is a yield-donating DeFi vault built on Octant v2, designed to help DAOs and L2 treasuries channel their staking yield directly into ecosystem growth — automatically, transparently, and onchain.
+Restake-to-Grow Vault is a yield-donating DeFi vault built on Octant v2, designed to help DAOs and L2 treasuries channel their staking yield directly into ecosystem growth automatically, transparently, and onchain.
-Instead of yield sitting idle in a treasury, this vault splits and routes staking returns between the DAO treasury and a GrowthPool, which can fund grants, hackathons, developer incentives, or public goods — all governed by DAO voting.
+Instead of yield sitting idle in a treasury, this vault splits and routes staking returns between the DAO treasury and a GrowthPool, which can fund grants, hackathons, developer incentives, or public goods all governed by DAO voting.

 The Problem
 DAOs often stake large amounts of ETH or LSTs (like stETH, eETH, or rETH) to earn yield.